Available on APEX 2 Pro/VERTIX 2.

 Examples of when to use Standard GPS: Cycling in a neighborhood or area with no significant tree canopy or structures that would impede or deflect a GPS signal.
 Open water activities such as wind or speed surfing.
 Activities that will approach or near 90-140 hours of continuous GPS tracking.

 2. All Systems On mode turns on all satellite systems simultaneously, including GPS, GLONASS, Galileo, Beidou, and QZSS.
 Previous generations of GPS watches only allowed for 2-3 systems to be turned on at once, so as you might guess this is a significant change in improving the accuracy of GPS readings.
 We highly recommend that All Systems on is the GPS mode used for everyday workouts.

 This mode increases the visible satellite count greatly, allowing users to receive a solid signal when the sky view might be limited.
-This GPS mode does require slightly more energy than Standard GPS Only, leaving the VERTIX 2 with an expected battery life of 90 hours using this mode.
+This GPS mode does require slightly more energy than Standard GPS Only.

 Examples of when to use All Systems On: Running in areas that have moderate GPS difficulties present such as in a city near tall buildings, neighborhoods with significant tree canopies or mountainous/hilly terrain.
 Skiing on terrain with average tree coverage and moderate impediments from mountain peaks.